dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/microservices-addressability-service-registry.md

 ---
 title: Microservices addressability and the service registry
-description: .NET Microservices Architecture for Containerized .NET Applications | Microservices addressability and the service registry
+description: .NET Microservices Architecture for Containerized .NET Applications | Understand the role of the container image registries in the microservices architecture.
 author: CESARDELATORRE
 ms.author: wiwagn
 ms.date: 09/20/2018